The Best Inner-Thigh Exercises of All Time

 In a swooping motion, trace a circle with lifted leg (lift up each time to initiate the circle and target the inner thigh more).
 "Imagine you are drawing circles on the back wall, lengthening the inner thigh, and keep abs pulled in tight and torso stable," Ordway says.
 Do 10 to 20 circles in each direction, and then switch sides and repeat.

 Any single-leg exercise performed through a full range of motion (thighs below parallel) while standing is great for your inner thighs, but lunges are my personal favorite, says Amanda Russell, certified personal trainer.
 Unlike the nonfunctional movements like you'd do on the seated adductor machine, with lunges your inner-thigh muscles have more than one function.
-Plus, you get the bonus of working your glutes, hamstrings, quadriceps, calves, and core, resulting in more calories burned both during and after exercise, Russell says.
+Plus, you get the bonus of working your glutes, hamstrings, quadriceps, calves, and core, resulting in more calories burned both during and after exercise, says Russell.

 To do it: Stand with feet hip-width apart and arms by sides.
 Keeping chest lifted and back straight, take a large step forward (about 3 feet) with the right foot and lower into a lunge until front thigh is parallel to floor.
 Push off right foot to return to starting position.
 For best results, Russell recommends 3 sets of 10 to 15 reps on each leg performed two to three times per week.

 Inner-Thigh Inside Piqués